 First-line indent: the first line of each paragraph is indented.
-Helps readers mark the start of a new paragraph.
+It helps readers mark the start of a new paragraph.

 Hanging indent: the second and subsequent lines are indented, not the first line.
-Used in bulleted lists and numbered lists.
+It is used in bulleted lists and numbered lists.
 In a hanging indent, the bullet character or number on the first line is flush with the left side of the text box or frame, and the other lines in the paragraph are indented.
 A hanging indent is sometimes called an outdent.